biocorecrg/ExOrthist/README.md

 <img align="middle" src="https://github.com/biocorecrg/exon_intron_orthology_pipeline/blob/master/docs/Compare_exon_sets_A-01.png" width=700 height=550 />

-Moreover, for all regulated exons in both species that fall in orthologous genes, `compare_exon_sets.pl` will perform a pairwise comparison to define whether the pair of exons are: (i) R-conserved; (ii) best exon matches (even if they do not fulfill all the conditions required, see [XXXX]()); (iii) non-orthologous, when it can be confidently determined that the two exons fall in different regions of the proteins; or (iv) unclear, when neither of this can be determine confidently.
+Moreover, for all regulated exons in both species that fall in orthologous genes, `compare_exon_sets.pl` will perform a pairwise comparison to define whether the pair of exons are: (i) R-conserved; (ii) best exon matches (even if they do not fulfill all the conditions required, see [XXXX]()); (iii) non-orthologous, when it can be confidently determined that the two exons fall in different regions of the proteins; or (iv) unclear, when neither of this can be determined confidently.
 The different scenarios and sub-scenarios are summarized in the following figure:
 <br />

 <img align="middle" src="https://github.com/biocorecrg/exon_intron_orthology_pipeline/blob/master/docs/Compare_exon_sets_B-01.png" />

-`compare_exon_sets.pl` run on two exon sets by default provides two kind of outputs: **(1)** the summary statistics, which are printed to standard output and **(2)** a graphical output, saved in a file named **Compare_exons_summary-sp1-sp2.pdf** in the working directory.
+`compare_exon_sets.pl` run on two exon sets by default provides two kinds of outputs: **(1)** the summary statistics, which are printed to standard output and **(2)** a graphical output, saved in a file named **Compare_exons_summary-sp1-sp2.pdf** in the working directory.
 Moreover, the flag **--print_out** allows to generate two extra files containing the output of the pairwise comparison: **OrthoGenes_with_reg_exons-sp1-sp2.tab** and **Conserved_exons-sp1-sp2.tab**, which contain the information about each exon as well as the result of the exon orthology test.

 **(1)** Example output text of the summary statistics: